 As teens plug through the high school years and prepare to leave home, parents often begin to squirm.
 Not only is it a gigantic letting-go process for a parent (and a teen) to leave home, but the big question that plagues many parents is: “Have I prepared my child adequately?”
 And emotional intelligence is critical for your teenager to be successful.

-Do you know just how important your parental responses and modeling in building emotional fitness in your teenager?
+Do you know just how important your parental responses and modeling are in building emotional fitness in your teenager?

-Successfully Preparing Our Teens
+Successfully Preparing Our Teens for Adulthood

 Parents want their young adults to be confident, loving, respectful, and able to navigate the world successfully.
 But many times when we think of life skills and getting teens ready to go to college or to live on their own, what comes to mind are basics such as budgeting money or balancing a checkbook, jumping a dead car battery, cooking a semi-nutritious meal, or doing laundry without the whole load coming out pink.

 Of course, these tasks are important—but they can all be googled or learned on YouTube by our tech-savvy teens.
 So what is most important to impart to your teen as your days of influence dwindle?